 Now I have a no shit policy.
 Meaning, I no longer take shit from anyone -- not even a damned TV show.
 I am no longer going to glance over racism or sexism in my entertainment.
-If a show portrays that continuously, I just stop watching.
-Same for homophobia.
+If a show portrays that continuously, I will now allow myself to feel some way about it.

-Or how about the fact that Dexter goes to his high school reunion in Season 6 and meets his old girlfriend there.
+In season 6, Dexter goes to his high school reunion and meets his old girlfriend there.
 His girlfriend is now married to a woman, and it's played up as a joke.